-- equipment that produces substantial heat is not installed below the radio. - each radio is secured with a minimum of two screws on the top and bottom. - there is adequate room to install and remove a USB memory stick.
-(Note: Leaving mass storage USB devices installed while the radio is unattended is not recommended.) - there is adequate room for cable connections. - cables are restrained to prevent kinking and stressing connectors.
+- Equipment that produces substantial heat is not installed below the radio. - Each radio is secured with a minimum of two screws on the top and bottom. - There is adequate room for cable connections. - Cables are restrained to prevent kinking and stressing connectors.